Academic Calendar

 Pre- or corequisite(s): None.

-This course investigates the nature, purpose, scope, sources, and basic principles of criminal law within its historical and contemporary contexts.
-The evolution of such legal concepts as guilt, criminal responsibility, and due process of law is also studied.
+Investigates the nature, purpose, scope, sources, and basic principles of criminal law within its historical and contemporary contexts.
+The evolution of legal concepts such as guilt, criminal responsibility, and due process of law are also studied.

 CRIM 240